 Meribel, the most expected finish line of Tour de France 2020!

-On July 15th 2020, Meribel's Col de la Loze will host the most spectacular arrival of the 107th Tour de France!
+Further to the postponement of Tour de France 2020, it will be on September 16th 2020 that Meribel's Col de la Loze will host the most spectacular arrival of the 107th Tour de France!

 This brand-new road, entirely dedicated to cyclists, features some of the most demanding sections of the Tour with climbs ranging between 16% and 20%!
 This 17th stage thus promises a grandiose finale at 2.300m of altitude, this afinish line overhanging the whole Meribel valley!

 FROM Grenoble TO MEribel, A STAGE TO REMEMBER

 On September 16th, the 17th stage of Tour de France will be linking Grenoble to Meribel at Col de la Loze and will thus be the starting the first stage in the Alps for this 107th edition.

 During this 168-kilometer-long stage, the competitors will first head towards the Maurienne Valley and its emblematic Col de la Madeleine at 2.000m.
 Most of the Tour fans already know this 17-kilometers 8.4%-average-climb as the Tour will cross it for the 26th time, but the approach has been completely redesigned.
 Using the Route de Montgellafrey - that has never been used by the Tour before - the competitors will reach St-Francois-Longchamp to make their way towards Meribel Valley.
 And that's an additional 21.5 kilometers at 7.8%!